Fancy Border Radius Generator

 • Fourth value (Bottom-Left): Rounds the bottom-left corner.

 Pixel values create fixed-radius corners, while percentage values scale relative to the element's dimensions.
 Percentage values are essential for creating organic shapes because they adapt to the element's size, producing smooth asymmetric curves.
 At 50% on all four corners, the element becomes a perfect circle (or ellipse, if width and height differ).
+You can also use the color converter to match your shape colors precisely across different CSS formats.

 Common Organic Shape Patterns